HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

     [, < string $numeric_prefix = '': `The numeric prefix for the argument names if `query_data` is an array. >
         [, <string $arg_separator = '&': `The character used to separate the arguments. >
             [, <'[real-json | real-ejson] || [rfc1738 | rfc3986]' $opts = 'real-json rfc1738':
-              - 'real-json':    `use JSON notation for real numbers, i.e., treat all real numbers (number, longint, ulongint, and longdouble) as JSON numbers.`
+              - 'real-json':    `Use JSON notation for real numbers, i.e., treat all real numbers (number, longint, ulongint, and longdouble) as JSON numbers.`
-              - 'real-ejson':   `use eJSON notation for longint, ulongint, and longdouble, e.g., 100L, 999UL, and 100FL.`
+              - 'real-ejson':   `Use eJSON notation for longint, ulongint, and longdouble, e.g., 100L, 999UL, and 100FL.`
-              - 'rfc1738':      `encoding is performed per RFC 1738 and the 'application/x-www-form-urlencoded' media type, which implies that spaces are encoded as plus (+) signs.`
+              - 'rfc1738':      `Encoding is performed per RFC 1738 and the 'application/x-www-form-urlencoded' media type, which implies that spaces are encoded as plus (+) signs.`
-              - 'rfc3986':      `encoding is performed according to RFC 3986, and spaces will be percent encoded (%20).` ]
+              - 'rfc3986':      `Encoding is performed according to RFC 3986, and spaces will be percent encoded (%20).` ]
         ]
     ]